brightway-lca/randonneur/README.md

 `<database name>-<version>-<optional modifier>`

+`database name` is usually lower case.

 Here are some examples:

 * `agribalyse-3.1.1`
 * `forwast-1`
 * `ecoinvent-3.10-cutoff`
-* `SimaPro-9-biosphere`
+* `simapro-9-biosphere`

 ## Theory

 In normal life cycle assessment practice, we work with a large variety of software and database applications, and often need to harmonize data across these heterogeneous systems.
-Because many of these systems do not use simple unique identifiers, we often need to link across systems based on attibutes.
+Because many of these systems do not commonly use simple and unique identifiers, we often need to link across systems based on data attibutes.
 For example, if the name, location, and unit of an input are the same in system `A` and `B`, then we can infer that these refer to the same underlying concept.

-In the real world nothing is so simple.
+In the real world it's not so simple.
 Each player in the LCA data world is trying to give their users a positive experience, but over time this has led to many different terms for the same concept.
 Some legacy systems restrictions also prevent complete imports, and cause data transformations that are difficult to reverse engineer.

-This library defines both a specification for transformation data files which allow different systems to be linked together by harmonizing the matching attributes, and a software-agnostic implementation of functions needed to use that format.
+This library defines both a specification for transformation data files which allow different systems to be linked together by harmonizing the matching attributes, and a software-agnostic reference implementation of functions needed to use that format.

-## Foot-guns
+Note that *not all verbs or graph object types* are currently supported by the reference implmentation.

 ## Transformations

-### Replace
+### Replace and Update

-Replacement substitutes an exchange one-to-one; as such, the new exchange must be completely defined. **However**, the `amount` should not be specified; rather, an `allocation` factor should be given, and the `amount` of the original exchange will be multiplied by `allocation`.
+`replace` indicates that a given object should be replaced with a new object.
+The replacement could substitutes an object one-to-one; as such, the new exchange must be completely defined.
+Please bear in mind that we are providing transformations for the object that the edge is referring to, not the edge itself.
+Therefore, the `amount`, uncertainty, etc. of the edge should not be specified.
+It the edge amount needs to be rescaled, for example because of a unit conversion, specify a `conversion_factor` in addition to the `source` and `target`.

 If `allocation` is not given, a default value of 1.0 is used.